 Absolutely no refunds unless the performance is permanently canceled.

-For this performance, proof of vaccination or a negative PCR COVID test, taken no more than 72 hours prior to show date, is required for entry into the venue.
+For this performance, proof of vaccination or a negative PCR COVID test WILL NOT be required for entry into the venue.
 Face masks are not required, but they are recommended to be worn in the theater.
 This policy is subject to change.
 Please check individual shows as our policies may change depending on additional mandates from the artist’s touring manager.
 If you are experiencing COVID-19-related symptoms, please stay home.
 We welcome you to join us again in the future.